@freol35241/nodered-contrib-zenoh 0.3.0

 Overview

 This package provides Node-RED nodes to interact with Eclipse Zenoh, a "Zero Overhead Pub/sub, Store/Query, and Compute" protocol that unifies data in motion, data at rest, and computational tasks.
+Includes support for liveliness tokens to monitor and discover active entities on the network.

 Installation